eag1ex/payload-resolution-manager/readme.md

         //  item._ri = '-50'  // protected cannot be changed
         item.dataSet.age = 70
         item.dataSet.occupation = 'retired'
-        // } else item.dataSet.occupation = 'stock broker'
-        //  item.complete = true // because we set an option for `onlyComplete` we have to set when we are ready, otherwise `resolution` will not return this change and data will still exist return item
+        return item
     }, 'each')
 // .markDone() // no future changes are allowed to `job_50`